mugenmelon/mugenmelon.github.io/_posts/2025-10-01-future-proofing-interfaces.md

 };
 ```

-Then we can cast any object to `IEquippable` and get the required asset by calling `GetEquipmentAsset`.
+Then we can cast any object to `IEquippable` and get the required asset by calling `GetEquipmentAsset` in both C++ and Blueprint.

 ```cpp
 if (const IEquippable* Equippable = Cast<IEquippable>(SomeObject))